 When it comes to Firefox and Edge, there is no such tool.
 So either you can remove all extensions manually or scan everything with the antivirus you have installed on your PC for any malware.

 Many a time your Windows PC is responsible for causing these types of problems.
 It can happen with any browser, but since most of us use one browser, we will not know.

 2] Use Google Public DNS

 If it does not help, use Google Public DNS and see if that works for you.
 You need to explicitly change the DNS settings in your operating system use the DNS IP addresses.
-This will make sure that Website name to IP address resolution is done correctly.
+This will make sure that the Website name to IP address resolution is done correctly.

 - First of all, right-click on the taskbar Network icon and select Network and Sharing Center.

 - Search for the network connection that is used to connect to the internet, the option might be either “Local Area Connection” or “Wireless Connection”.

 - Choose the new window to select “Internet Protocol 4 (TCP/IPv4)” and then click the Properties button.

 - Click the checkbox for “Use the following DNS server addresses” in the new window.

 Let us know if these or any of these solutions helped you to resolve the HTTP Error 304 Not modified error when visiting any website.